AC-0308/cookie-synchronizer/README.md

 pnpm build
 ```

-And then pack files under `extension`, you can upload `extension.crx` or `extension.xpi` to appropriate extension store.
+And then pack files under `extension`, you can switch on the developer mode and add unzipped extension into you browser.

 ## Credits